Home Mortgages Mortgage guides Climate change, could it affect your property and mortgage?

-Many lenders are now considering the risks associated with the impacts of climate change when deciding whether or not to lend against a property.
+Many lenders, including first direct, are now considering the risks associated with climate change when deciding whether to lend against a property.

 Flooding

-According to the Environment Agency, the UK is experiencing more frequent flooding – with 5.2 million properties (that’s roughly 1 in 6) at risk in England alone.
+According to the Environment Agency, the UK is experiencing more frequent flooding, leaving millions of properties at risk in England alone.

 Coastal erosion